brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 6. Task 2 creates the Product Theme summary, calculates month-over-month changes, and identifies keywords needing attention.
 7. The final automated Excel report is generated and downloaded automatically.

-The workflow does not hardcode row counts, reporting months, Product Theme counts, or unmapped keyword counts.
-A new workbook can be processed as long as it follows the same expected structure.
+The workflow does not hardcode row counts, reporting months, Product Theme counts, duplicate counts, or unmapped keyword counts.

+A new workbook can be processed as long as it follows the same expected sheet and column structure.

+## Expected Input Structure

+The workflow expects an Excel workbook containing the three source sheets used in the assessment:

+- Rank Tracker data
+- Google Search Console data
+- Keyword Category Mapping data

+Future workbooks can contain different reporting periods and row counts as long as the expected sheet and column structure remains consistent.

+## Output Files

+### Task 1

+`task1_seo_analysis_output.xlsx`

+Contains:

+- `Merged_Data`
+- `Theme_Visibility`
+- `Unmapped_Keywords`

+### Task 2

+`task2_weekly_seo_report.xlsx`

+Contains:

+- `Product_Theme_Summary`
+- `Keywords_Attention`
+- `Attention_History`

+The Excel outputs include formatting, filters, frozen headers, percentage formatting, and visual highlighting to make the reports easier to review.

 ## Assumptions

-- The input workbook contains the same three-sheet structure used in the assessment.
+- The input workbook follows the same three-sheet structure used in the assessment.
-- Keywords are standardized before matching to reduce differences caused by capitalization or extra spaces.
+- Keywords are standardized before matching to reduce differences caused by capitalization and extra spaces.
-- Rank Tracker data is aggregated from weekly data to `Month + Keyword` before being merged with monthly GSC data.
+- Rank Tracker data is aggregated from weekly observations to Month + Keyword level before being merged with monthly GSC data.
 - Missing ranking values are kept as null instead of being replaced with an estimated position.
-- GSC CTR is calculated as `Clicks / Impressions` when impressions are available.
+- GSC CTR is calculated as Clicks / Impressions when impressions are available.
+- Rank Tracker and GSC metrics remain in separate columns to preserve their original data sources.
 - The latest available month is treated as the current reporting period.
 - A Ranking Drop is currently defined as a decline of 3 or more positions.
 - A CTR Drop is currently defined as a decline of 20% or more month over month.
-- These thresholds are configurable assumptions and can be adjusted based on business requirements.
+- Ranking and CTR thresholds are configurable assumptions rather than fixed business rules.
 - Keywords without a Product Theme mapping are always flagged as needing attention.
+- Historical alerts are retained separately from the current actionable keyword report.

 ## AI Tool Disclosure